See CPU temperature Windows 10

 HWiNFO

-HWiNFO is an all-in-one solution for hardware analysis and monitoring that supports a wide range of operating systems (DOS, Microsoft Windows 95 – Windows 11, WinPE) and platforms. hardware (x86, x64, ARM).
-This RTSS application is a customized version of HWiNFO specially optimized for use with MSI Afterburner and RivaTuner Statistic Server.
+HWiNFO is an all-in-one solution for analyzing and monitoring hardware compatible with a wide range of operating systems (DOS, Microsoft Windows 95 – Windows 11, WinPE) and hardware platforms (x86, x64, ARM).
+This application RTSS is a custom version of HWiNFO specially optimized for use with MSI Afterburner and RivaTuner Statistic Server.
 You can download it here: download.
 If you don't know what to do with it, you can find more information here: about-software.
 If you have any questions regarding MSI Afterburner / RTSS support, please send an email to support@msi.com MSI Afterburner 4.6.2 Final – Download for PC Free 9/10 – Download MSI Afterburner for PC Latest Version Free.

 HWMonitor